mulesoft/api-console/README.md

 Cross-origin resource sharing (CORS) allows sharing resources from one domain to other domains.
 Browsers block all requests to other domains but with a special set of headers authors can allow other domains to request a resource.
 For more information, see the [CORS Wiki][].

-If your API does not allow CORS and you hosting your API documentation in different domain then API Console won't be able to make a request to an endpoint.
-API Console currently supports 3 ways of dealing with this issue:
+If your API does not allow CORS and you are hosting your API documentation in different domain, API Console won't be able to make a request to an endpoint.
+API Console currently supports three ways of dealing with this issue:

 -   by installing the __API Console Chrome extension__
 -   by setting up a __proxy server__